cbinwani/ApromoreCore8.0/DEVELOPER.md

 ## Embedding third-party libraries
-Third party libraries that are not available from [Maven Central](https://search.maven.org) can be kept in embedded Maven repositories.
+Third party libraries that are not available from [Maven Central](https://maven.org) can be kept in embedded Maven repositories.
-If additional libraries are required, they may be added to this embedded repository.

 ### Requirements
 - The library to be installed (e.g. `OpenXES-20181205.jar`)